Our Patch

 Totally Wild also did a story on us.

-The idea to focus on planting indigenous food and medicine plants came about because of the strong personal interest of several of our current Stage 2 Earth and Environmental Science students who wanted to learn more about Aboriginal culture and traditional caring for the environment.
-These students have chosen to focus on Aboriginal heritage in their individual elective studies.
+The idea to focus on planting indigenous food and medicine plants came about because of the strong personal interest of several of our students who wanted to learn more about Aboriginal culture and traditional caring for the environment.

-Over the past decade students of Marden Senior College have planted thousands of local native trees, shrubs and ground cover plants at ‘Our Patch’, a one-acre site on the banks of the River Torrens nearby the College.
+Over the past decade, students of Marden Senior College have planted thousands of local native trees, shrubs and ground cover plants at ‘Our Patch’, a one-acre site on the banks of the River Torrens nearby the College.
 The aim has been to restore the site to how it might have been 200 years ago.
-This new activity will plant and develop a further portion of ‘Our Patch’ adjacent to the previous plantings, but which will highlight Aboriginal food and medicine plants and the importance of the river environment for the seasonal food gathering activities of the Kaurna people.
-We plan for this to become a valuable outdoor teaching and learning resource for all local schools, featuring interpretive signs and prepared teacher information and student workbooks.
+This activity developed a further portion of ‘Our Patch’ adjacent to the previous plantings, but highlighted Aboriginal food and medicine plants and the importance of the river environment for the seasonal food gathering activities of the Kaurna people.
+This was a valuable outdoor teaching and learning resource for local schools, featuring interpretive signs and prepared teacher information and student workbooks.